-Best Watches and Activity Trackers for Runners in 2016
+Best Watches and Activity Trackers for Runners

 As a runner, you have activity tracking needs that go beyond those of the average fitness enthusiast.
 You need a wireless tracking device that can provide you with the detailed feedback required to make you a better athlete.
 While there are dozens of devices out there that claiming to give runners all the feedback they need to succeed, not all of them measure up.

 In this article, we’ll shine a spotlight on the best sports watches and the best activity trackers for runners.